Freezing rain: Observations

-Surface observations by manned or automatic stations are the only direct confirmation of freezing rain.
+Surface observations by staffed or automatic stations are the only direct confirmation of freezing rain.
 One can never see directly freezing rain, rain, or snow on any type of weather radar, whether Doppler or conventional.
 It is possible, however, to estimate the area covered by freezing rain with radar indirectly.

 The intensity of the radar echoes (reflectivity) is proportional to the form (water or ice) of the precipitation and its diameter.
 In fact, rain has much stronger reflective power than snow, but its diameter is much smaller.
 So, the reflectivity of rain coming from melted snow is only slightly higher.
 In the layer where the snow is melting, however, the wet flakes still have a large diameter and are coated with water, so the radar returns are much stronger.

 The presence of this brightband indicates the presence of a warm layer above ground where snow can melt.
 This could be producing rain on the ground or the possibility of freezing rain if the temperature is below freezing.
 The accompanying image shows how such an artifact can be located with a cross-section through radar data.
 The height and slope of the brightband will give clues to the extent of the region where melting is occurring.
 Then, it is possible to associate this clue with surface observations and numerical prediction models to produce output such as the ones seen on television weather programs, where radar echoes are shown distinctly as rain, mixed, and snow precipitations.

+If the radar is dual-polarized, meaning it sends out vertically and horizontally polarized waves, one can compare the return signals from these two perspectives of the precipitation.
+One then can deduce the shape of the targets, the mixture of states, etc., and thus determine the type of precipitation indirectly.